DecisionsDev/decisions-on-spark/metered-loan-validation-spark-runner/README.md

-# Simple loan validation on Apache Spark
+# Metered loan validation on Apache Spark
 This folder contains the source code to execute the ODM loan validation sample in an Apache Spark cluster.

 ![Flow](docs/images/decision_automation_in_map_reduce.png "Architecture")